 Rights group says United Arab Emirates forcibly disappears people, operates secret prisons, and backs torture in Yemen.

-Abuse in the prisons is routine and torture extreme – including the “grill”, in which the victim is tied to a spit, like a roast, and spun in a circle of fire, the AP investigation found.
+Hundreds of men were swept up in the hunt for al-Qaeda and ISIL fighters and subjected to extreme torture – including the ‘grill’, in which victims were tied to a spit like a roast and spun in a circle of fire.

-After the report was published, senior US defence officials acknowledged that American forces had been involved in interrogations of detainees in Yemen but denied any participation in or knowledge of human-rights abuses.
+Senior American defence officials acknowledged on Wednesday that US forces had been involved in interrogations of detainees but denied any participation in or knowledge of human rights abuses.

 Interrogating detainees who have been abused could violate international law, which prohibits complicity in torture.

 “Allegations about US forces taking part in interrogations of detainees or receiving information that may have been obtained through torture must also be immediately investigated.”
 Amnesty said.